 - A history and physical record and a CBC blood test are the minimum requirements for the adult patients.

 - A mammogram, a breast X-ray should be provided to reveal the breast’s composition and degree of scar tissue or to rule out the very small possibility of breast cancer.

 Treatment options of inverted nipples

 Nipple inversions can be solved using a simple suction device which brings back the tissue to its normal position.
-However this works only when the inversion is small and due to contraction of muscles or milk ducts.
+However, this works only when the inversion is small and due to the contraction of muscles or milk ducts.
 In extreme cases of inversion, surgery is the option which depends on the cause of inversion

 Before the surgery